-I am a staff research scientist at Google, working closely with Cordelia Schmid and Kevin Murphy.
-I have received my Ph.D. from University of Southern California in 2015, advised by Prof. Ram Nevatia, and my bachelor degree in Computer Science at Tsinghua University in 2011.
+I work closely with Cordelia Schmid and Kevin Murphy at Google.
+I received my Ph.D. from the University of Southern California in 2016, advised by Prof. Ram Nevatia, and my bachelor degree in Computer Science at Tsinghua University in 2011.

 - CS2950-K Special Topics in Computational Linguistics, Fall 2020.

 - Senior Program Committee, AAAI 2021.